Bay Parking Reference Points

-This guide is to help successfully complete the bay parking manoeuvre and should be used alongside the bay parking tutorial.
+This guide is to help successfully complete the ‘reversing into a bay’ bay parking manoeuvre and should be used alongside the bay parking tutorial.

 Bay parking reference point A